Skip to content

 [TryllAgent] TryllAgentComponent Agent created/destroyed, DownloadProgress, errors.

-[TryllServer] tryll_server.exe stdout (re-emitted by the client) Listening on 0.0.0.0:9100, model load lines, server errors.
+[TryllServer] tryll_server.exe stdout (re-emitted by the client) [Listener] Listening on 127.0.0.1:<port> (auto-launch binds loopback on an OS-chosen port), model load lines, server errors.

 What you built